-The Most Beautiful Places in California You Never Knew Existed
+The Most Beautiful Hidden Places in California to Visit This Spring

-Just north of Mammoth is one of the most postcard-perfect hamlets where you’ll find unparalleled alpine views and tons of opportunities for outdoor activities.
-Called the “Switzerland of California” by some, June Lake is known for its sparkling lakes that sit at the base of the Eastern Sierras.
-You’ll see plenty of wildflowers in the spring, but fall is the time to explore this area, when the trees are bursting with amber, crimson, and mustard-hued leaves that would impress even the most jaded New Englander.
-Obviously, the best way to experience this majestic scenery is on foot, but if you’re not a hiker, you can still see the jaw-dropping scenery by driving the June Lake Loop, a winding mountain road that takes you past all four shimmering lakes and alpine scenery, with enough cafes on the way that you won’t even need to pack a picnic.
+Mono County One of the most postcard-perfect hamlets hides just north of Mammoth, with unparalleled alpine views and tons of opportunities for outdoor activities.
+June Lake, which some call the “Switzerland of California,” is known for its sparkling lakes at the base of the Eastern Sierras.
+You’ll see plenty of wildflowers in the spring, which makes for some incredible hiking.
+But if you’re not up to exploring on foot, you can still see the jaw-dropping scenery by driving the June Lake Loop, a winding mountain road that takes you past all four shimmering lakes and the mountain scenery, with enough cafes on the way that you won’t even need to pack a picnic.

 Skiers and snowboarders flock to Mammoth in the winter for the fresh plow and the versatile terrain, but the area also has a natural après ski (or anytime of year) relaxation remedy: a network of hot springs left behind from a volcano that exploded hundreds of thousands of years ago, many of which are safe for soaking and all of which have water temperatures ranging from 95 degrees to 105 degrees.
 Wild Willy’s (also known as Crowley’s) is a short walk from the parking lot and in the winter may be covered with snow, but there is a boardwalk, which makes it pretty accessible year-round (appropriate footwear required).
 At the end of the boardwalk, you’ll find two hot springs—the first can hold 30+ people and the second one is heart-shaped, hotter, and only has room for a couple of folks—but both have stunning views of the Eastern Sierras that, combined with the restorative powers of a soak in a natural hot spring, will quickly remind you why California is such a magical place, while also making you forget whatever troubles are on your mind.

-Just a few miles down the hill from Bear Valley is Calaveras Big Tree State Park, a state park that’s home to two groves of giant sequoia trees.
-This park is less crowded than some of the more popular spots to gaze at the largest trees in the world, but if you go in the fall, you’ll get to appreciate the red, orange, and pink leaves on the park’s dogwood trees and black oaks.
-For the most rewarding hike, and the park’s most massive sequoias, head to the South Grove, a 5.4-mile (moderate) hike full of fall colors.
+Calaveras Big Tree State Park is home to two spectacular groves of giant sequoia trees.
+This park is less crowded than some of the more popular spots to gaze at the largest trees in the world.
+In the spring, all of the park’s other flora will be in bloom, too, so you’ll get to appreciate the white blossoms on the Pacific dogwood trees, along with the rainbow of hyacinth, iris, and lupine.
+For the most rewarding hike and the park’s most impressive sequoias, head to the South Grove for a moderately difficult 5.4-mile trek.

 Calavera Lake is a 400-acre reservoir surrounded by miles of hiking and biking trails, 17 native vegetation communities, and land that was once an old rock quarry.
 There are multiple trails to choose from that vary in difficulty but you will be rewarded with sprawling views at the top.
 And you don’t have to travel far to see a natural wonder like a dormant volcano.
 The small mountain on the preserve called Mount Calavera is actually a volcanic plug, a hardened bit of magma and one of the last remaining pieces of the inactive volcano.
 At the base, you will find a man-made labyrinth and peaceful rock garden that you can contribute to.